Stratio/crossdata/_doc/InMemory-Connector-Development-Tutorial.md

 # Developing an In Memory Connector for Crossdata #

 This tutorial will guide you through the different steps required to implement a Stratio Crossdata connector.
-The tutorial takes as an example the **InMemoryConnector** already include in the Crossdata packages as an example.
+The tutorial takes the **InMemoryConnector** that is already included in the Crossdata packages, as an example.
 The tutorial is organized as follows:

 1. [Preparing the environment](#preparing-the-environment)